onestardao/WFGY/TensionUniverse/BlackHole/Q050_multiverse_consistency_tests.md

    * Definition: a composite signal that rewards explicit mention of trade offs among `DeltaS_typicality`, `DeltaS_internal`, and `DeltaS_cross` rather than vague statements that "the multiverse explains it".
    * Use: encourage models to spell out where tension goes when multiverse style reasoning is invoked.

+All these signals are computed from effective layer summaries only and do not expose any TU deep generative rules.

 ### 7.2 Architectural patterns